 Travertine tile is a type of natural stone that develops over time when minerals are deposited on the earth’s surface by rivers, hot springs and geysers.
 For example, large deposits of travertine can be found in places such as Yellowstone Park.
 It is really a type of limestone, although many think of it as a form of marble.
 It is affordable and easy to cute compared with other types of stone, making it a popular choice for flooring and countertops.

-Travertine comes from the limestone family and is also commonly referred to as travertine limestone or travertine marble, though it is neither limestone nor marble.
+Travertine comes from the limestone family and is also commonly referred to as travertine limestone tile stone or travertine marble, though it is neither limestone nor marble.
 The surface area is porous, with many noticeable holes and crevices that may or may not be filled by installers.
 The use of travertine as a building material could date back to ancient Roman ages.
 The Coliseum of Rome was built with it.
 It is still widely used today.
-There are many kinds of travertine tiles to choose from in terms of colors, finishes and cuts.
+There are lot of vibrant options of travertine tiles available in stock at our showroom, one can choose in terms of colors, finishes and cuts.